 B2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2006.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

-B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree-seeking)
+B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-B2 Nonresident aliens 37 186
+B2 Nonresident aliens 29 179

+B2 Hispanic 200 917

+B2 Black or African American, non-Hispanic 343 1,780

-B2 Black, non-Hispanic 384 1,464
+B2 White, non-Hispanic 3,352 19,900

-B2 American Indian or Alaska Native 17 68
+B2 American Indian or Alaska Native, non-Hispanic 4 45

+B2 Asian, non-Hispanic 426 1,897

-B2 Asian or Pacific Islander 353 1,473
+B2 Native Hawaiian or other Pacific Islander, non-

-B2 Hispanic 124 516
+Hispanic 7 14

-B2 White, non-Hispanic 4,127 20,866
+B2 Two or more races, non-Hispanic 150 321

-B2 Race/ethnicity unknown 22 482
+B2 Race and/or ethnicity unknown 168 656

-B2 TOTAL 5,064 25,055 0
+B2 TOTAL 4,679 25,709 0